EvanHahn/HumanizeDuration.js/README.md

 **decimal**

-String to substitute for the decimal point in a decimal fraction
+String to substitute for the decimal point in a decimal fraction.

 ```js
 humanizeDuration(1200)                          // '1.2 seconds'